MTC-Sydney/searchgptaccelerator/Module6.md

 </Link>
 ```

 The title's colour is set in `app/frontend/src/pages/layout/Layout.module.css`, inside the `headerTitleContainer` CSS block starting line 20.
-To change the colour, alter the pre-existing `color` property to a desired hexadeical colour code:
+To change the colour, alter the pre-existing `color` property to a desired hexadecimal colour code:

 ``` css
 .headerTitleContainer {